 Indiana's trademark hat, jacket, and whip currently reside in the Smithsonian National Museum of American History.
 These items remained on display during filming of Indiana Jones and the Kingdom of the Crystal Skull (2008), as they used numerous duplicates for their prop costumes.

-Sir Laurence Olivier was briefly considered to play the Grail Knight, but he was too ill to commit to the role.
+Laurence Olivier, widely considered to be the greatest British actor of the 20th century, was briefly considered to play the Grail Knight, but he was too ill to commit to the role and died shortly after the film's release in 1989.

 Chris Columbus wrote a couple of drafts.
 His first draft, dated May 3, 1985, changed the main plot device to a Garden of Immortal Peaches.
 It begins in 1937, with Indiana battling the murderous ghost of Baron Seamus Seagrove III in Scotland.
 Indiana travels to Mozambique to aid Dr. Clare Clarke (a Katharine Hepburn type, according to George Lucas), who has found a two hundred-year-old pygmy.
 The pygmy is kidnapped by the Nazis during a boat chase, and Indiana, Clare, and Scraggy Brier (an old friend of Indiana) travel up the Zambezi river to rescue him.
 Indiana is killed in the climactic battle, but is resurrected by the Monkey King.
 Other characters include a cannibalistic African tribe; Nazi Sergeant Gutterbuhg, who has a mechanical arm; Betsy, a stowaway student who is suicidally in love with Indiana; and a pirate leader named Kezure (described as a Toshirô Mifune type), who dies eating a peach, because he is not pure of heart.
 His second draft, dated August 6, 1985, removed Betsy and featured Dash, an expatriate bar owner, for whom the Nazis work, and the Monkey King as villains.
 The Monkey King forces Indiana and Dash to play chess with real people, and disintegrates each person who is captured.
 Indiana subsequently battles the undead, destroys the Monkey King's rod, and marries Clare.
 Location scouting commenced in Africa, but Steven Spielberg and Lucas abandoned "Monkey King", because of its negative depiction of African natives, and because the script was too unrealistic.
 Spielberg acknowledged that it made him "...feel very old, too old to direct it."
 However, the tank chase sequence in the film was taken from one of his drafts.
 Members of the Chicago-based podcast Alcohollywood began periodically releasing an early draft of the script as an episodic audio play at the beginning of 2017.